etetoolkit/ete/doc/tutorial/tutorial_trees.rst

-When a tree contains a polytomy (a node with more than 2 children), the method :func:`resolve_polytomy` can be used to convert the node into a randomly bifurcated structure.
+When a tree contains a polytomy (a node with more than 2 children), the method :func:`resolve_polytomy` can be used to convert the node into an arbitrarily bifurcated structure.
 This is really not a solution for the polytomy but it allows to export the tree as a strictly bifurcated newick structure, which is a requirement for some external software.